 A conceptual model is made up of various concepts which are interrelated.
 It helps us to understand

-- What the objects are?
+- What are the objects?

 - How interaction takes place to execute a process?